Chart Color Schemes

 Recent residential development output has been above average within Bruthen - Omeo when compared nationally

-This financial year has seen around $2.7 million in commercial approvals, indicating limited focus on commercial development.
-Bruthen-Omeo maintains similar construction rates per person compared to the rest of Victoria, preserving market equilibrium with surrounding areas.
-All new constructions have been standalone homes, maintaining the area's low density nature and attracting space-seeking buyers.
+This financial year has seen $2.7 million in commercial approvals.
+Compared to the rest of Victoria, Bruthen - Omeo maintains similar construction rates per person, preserving market equilibrium.
+All new constructions have been standalone homes, preserving the area's low density nature and attracting space-seeking buyers with around 179 people per dwelling approval.

-With approximately 179 people per dwelling approval, Bruthen-Omeo exhibits characteristics of a low-density area.
-Future projections suggest Bruthen-Omeo will add around 3,551 residents by 2041.
-If current development rates continue, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.
+According to AreaSearch's latest quarterly estimate, Bruthen - Omeo is projected to add 3,551 residents by 2041.
+If current development rates continue, housing supply may struggle to match population growth, potentially increasing buyer competition and supporting price increases.

 Frequently Asked Questions - Development